 During the sanction period and since the removal of sanctions, the Bank has been highly liquid as assets existing at the date of sanctions mature into cash.
-This highly liquid position will not change significantly until the Bank is able to resume business and operate normally.
+This highly liquid position will not change significantly as the Bank gradually resumes business and operates normally.
 No additional capital is required, therefore, to support liquidity risk.

-iii) Transactional risk
+iii.
+Transactional risk